seregazhuk/seregazhuk.github.io_old/_posts/2016-05-22-vim-multiline-edit.md

 <img src="/assets/images/posts/vim-multiline/cgn-edit.gif" alt="cgn-edit" class="">
 </p>

-Ofcourse the result above may be achieved with univeral search and replace: `:%s/login/email`, but **gn** is more flexible.
+Of course the result above may be achieved with universal search and replace: `:%s/login/email`, but **gn** is more flexible.
 It works with all operators: **ygn** to yank the match, **gUgn** to uppercase the match, and so on.
 You can skip and edit matches on the fly.